TypoCI/Marketing/README.md

-# Typo Ci - Marketing Site
+# Typo CI - Marketing Site

 This is site is used to promote Typo CI.